 Gamification is design that places the most emphasis on the human in the process.
 It’s Human-Focused Design, as opposed to “function-focused design”.
 The gamification framework Octalysis, makes it very easy to see how World at Warcraft can be so addicting.

-Game Drive #1: Epic Meaning & Calling
+Core Drive #1: Epic Meaning & Calling

 Epic meaning and calling refers to the drive players feel when they believe what they are doing is greater than themselves.
 Whether it is helping fellow players, or contributing to a wiki, players often feel that the good of the community rests on their shoulders.